The teen accused in Georgia's high school shooting enrolled 2 weeks late and was often absent

 Sept.
 4, 10:26 a.m. — The two school resource officers assigned to Apalachee High School approach Gray in the hall, according to GBI Director Chris Hosey.
 Gray immediately surrenders and is taken into custody.

 Sept.
-4, about 11 a.m. — Law enforcement officers begin searching Colin and Colt Gray's house east of Winder.
+4, about 11 a.m. — Law enforcement officers begin searching Colin and Colt Gray's house.
 At the school, officers go from classroom to classroom, first looking for more people with injuries or other shooters.
 Later, officers evacuate students to the football field as hundreds of parents rush to campus.

 Sept.
 4, about 1 p.m. — The school begins releasing students to parents to take them home.

 Sept.
-5 — Colin Gray, Colt Gray's 54-year-old father, is charged with four counts of involuntary manslaughter, two counts of second-degree murder and eight counts of cruelty to children.
+5 — Colin Gray is charged with four counts of involuntary manslaughter, two counts of second-degree murder and eight counts of cruelty to children.
 Officials say Colin Gray allowed Colt Gray the access to the assault rifle even though Colin Gray knew his son was a danger to himself or others.

 Sept.
 6 — Colt and Colin Gray make initial appearances in court in Winder.
 Neither requests that the judge set bail.
 Colt Gray remains held in a juvenile detention center, while Colin Gray is in the Barrow County jail.

 Sept.
 10 — The 13,000 students at the Barrow County school district’s other schools return to class.
-Officials have not announced a restart date for the 1,900 students who attend Apalachee.
+Officials said the 1,900 students who attend Apalachee would begin returning the week of Sept.
+23

 Sept.
 11 — Lawyers for Colin Gray ask a judge to order that he be kept separate from the other inmates in the Barrow County jail for his safety, citing the “incalculable number” of threats of violence or death against him.